BLCM/OpenBLCMM/README.md

 - Feedback to user when extracting/verifying sqlite (that whole Thing might just get moved over into the launcher anyway, but we'll see)
 - Check diskspace prior to sqlite extraction
+- Get a real Markdown renderer for the Changelog window?
 - Doublecheck username suppression in logs:
   - INI files
   - "installation can be found"